by brand

 Quick answer

 Pinarello frame numbers are stamped on the underside of the bottom bracket.
-As a premium Italian marque, Pinarellos are high-value theft targets, so match the frame number to a receipt and run it through Cyclesite's free lookup for an instant UK check against police records, stolen-bike databases and community reports.
+As a premium Italian marque, Pinarellos are high-value theft targets, so match the frame number to a receipt and run it through Cyclesite's free lookup for an instant UK check against a stolen-bike registry and rider-filed theft reports.

 Where Pinarello stamps the frame number